dotnet/spark/docs/building/windows-instructions.md

 `clean package` includes Spark 4 tests that use `SparkContext.addFile`.
 On Windows, complete the WinUtils setup in prerequisite 6 before running this command.

 Its bridge is `src\scala\microsoft-spark-4-0\target\microsoft-spark-4-0_2.13-<version>.jar` and requires a Scala 2.13 Spark 4.0 runtime with JDK 17.
-Building this bridge does not prove full API or deployment compatibility.
-See the [migration guide](../migration-guide.md#upgrading-after-spark-2x-support-removal) for package matching and clean-output requirements.
+Build it before packing `Microsoft.Spark` so the NuGet package includes the Spark 4 JAR.
+Use .NET components from the same checkout; building this bridge alone does not add Spark 4 support to the published 2.3.1 package.
+See the [migration guide](../migration-guide.md#trying-spark-40-from-source-or-a-candidate-package) for package matching and scope.

 ## Building .NET Samples Application